radiorabe/rabe-zabbix/app/ntpd/README.md

 * High: No running ntpd processes on {HOST.NAME} (`{Template App ntpd Common active:proc.num[ntpd,ntp].max(#5)}<1`)

-We expect ntpd to to run at all times
+We expect ntpd to run at all times

 * Warning: ntpd system peer mode is not client on {HOST.NAME} (`{Template App ntpd Common active:rabe.ntpdc.sysinfo[system peer mode].regexp(client)}<>0`)

-Out clients should always be in client peer mode.
+Our clients should always be in client peer mode.
 If they are not, chances are that they are not clients any more.
 ## SELinux Policy

 The [rabezbxntpd](selinux/rabezbxntpd.te) policy allows the agent to access ntpd configuration files.